freenas/freenas-docs/userguide/storage.rst

 Additional Controls for Encrypted Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the :guilabel:`Encryption` box is checked during the creation of a pool, additional buttons appear in the entry for the volume in :menuselection:`Storage --> Volumes`.
+If the :guilabel:`Encryption` option is enabled during the creation of a pool, additional buttons appear in the entry for the volume in :menuselection:`Storage --> Volumes`.
 An example is shown in